 In the early 1950s, World War II veterans Francis Parker and Bill Poe became partners at our law firm.
 Their names and commitment to public service have been part of the fabric of the firm ever since.

-Below are a few of our current veterans and their stories.
+Below are a few of our veterans and their stories.
 Most of them are pictured in the image at the top of this page.